 Bioglitter® uses natural and plant derived material as its basis rather than plastic, and it's certified biodegradable; designed to biodegrade quickly and safely in the natural environment.
 It's even been approved of by David Attenborough, and National Geographic named Bioglitter® as "one of their four favourite innovations in January 2020’s magazine" (discoverbioglitter.com).

 Sparkle guilt free by opting for biodegradable glitter!
-You can find our range of cosmetic Bioglitter® here.
+You can check out our range of certified Bioglitter® here.

 © The Good Party Co.